B2B Sales GlossaryDefinition · Cold Calling

 A cold calling team is a specialized group of sales development representatives (SDRs) dedicated to generating B2B pipeline by engaging net-new prospects over the phone.
 They research target accounts, make high-volume outbound calls, qualify decision-makers, and book meetings for account executives, often working in tandem with email and other outbound channels to maximize connection and conversion rates.

-Understanding Cold Calling Team in B2B Sales
+What Cold Calling Team means in practice

 In B2B sales development, a cold calling team is a focused outbound function responsible for turning targeted contact lists into qualified meetings and pipeline through live phone conversations.
 Instead of waiting for inbound leads, this team proactively reaches out to executives and buying committees who may not yet be actively researching solutions but fit an ideal customer profile (ICP).